jon-jacky/Piety/BRANCH.md

 branches
 ========

-This is the *fparam* branch, branched from the *ed* branch, which itself is branched from the *rewrite* branch.
+This is the *ed* branch, branched from the *rewrite* branch.

 Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to shorten and simplify the code, and improve the responsiveness of the programming environment.

 Recent work in the *rewrite* branch:

+- 22 Apr 2023: Revise editors/README.md to describe recent work on
+   *sked and *frame* in the *patch* and *fparam* branches.

+- 20 Apr 2023: All sked functions are now displaying in the *fparam* branch, merge back into the *ed* branch.

 -  8 Apr 2023 Make *fparam* branch of *ed* branch to work on display code.
    Instead of patching functions in *sked*, display functions are passed